Alvise Giovanni Mocenigo

-Alvise Giovanni Mocenigo (1701–1778) was doge of Venice from 1763 until his death.
+Alvise Giovanni Mocenigo (19 May 1701– 31 December 1778), sometimes enumerated Alvise IV Mocenigo, was the 118th doge of Venice from 1763 until his death.

 Political career

 He restricted the privileges of the clergy and, in consequence, came into bitter conflict with Pope Clement XIII.

 In trying to spur on the economy, he made important commercial agreements with Tripoli, Tunisia, Morocco, the Russian Empire, and with America.

 He died on 31 December 1778.
 He was married in 1739 to Pisana Cornaro (d.
 1769) and in 1771 to Polissena Contarini Da Mula.